 - Not be against public policy (for example, a party cannot agree to give up child support).

 In addition to these requirements, it is strongly recommended that each party be represented by an independent attorney of his or her own selection.
 If this is not done, the unrepresented spouse may later be able to invalidate the agreement on the basis that he or she did not understand what he or she was agreeing to or was coerced into signing

-Our fee to prepare a simple prenuptial or post-nuptial agreement is typically between $750 and $1,500.
-Our fee to review such an agreement is typically between $500 and $1,250.
-The fee will depend on how complicated the prenuptial or post-nuptial agreement is and how much time we spend on the matter.
+Our fee to prepare a simple prenuptial or post-nuptial agreement is $875.
+Our fee to review such an agreement is typically $675.
 We offer free consultations.
 Call us at (718) 625-0800 or email us at to schedule your free consultation.